 Scaling laws are typically fit using a family of models with a narrow range of frozen hyper-parameter choices.
-In this work we study scaling laws using a wide range of architecture and hyper-parameter choices, and highlight their impact on resulting prescriptions.
-As a primary artifact of our research, we release the Gemstones: the most comprehensive open-source scaling law dataset to date, consisting of over 4000 checkpoints from transformers with up to 2 billion parameters; these models have been trained with different learning rates, cooldown schedules, and architectural shapes.
-Our checkpoints enable more complex studies of scaling, such as a law that predicts language modeling performance as a function of model width and depth.
-By examining the various facets of our model suite, we find that the prescriptions of scaling laws can be highly sensitive to the experimental design process and the specific model checkpoints used during fitting.
+In this work we study scaling laws using multiple architectural shapes and hyperparameter choices, highlighting their impact on resulting prescriptions.
+As a primary artifact of our research, we release the Gemstones: an open-source scaling law dataset, consisting of over 4000 checkpoints from transformers with up to 2 billion parameters and diverse architectural shapes; including ablations over learning rate and cooldown.
+Our checkpoints enable more complex studies of scaling, such as analyzing the relationship between width and depth.
+By examining our model suite, we find that the prescriptions of scaling laws can be highly sensitive to the experimental design process and the specific model checkpoints used during fitting.

 Our 22 Gemstone models range from 50M to 2B parameters, spanning 11 widths from 256 to 3072 and 18 depths from 3 to 80.
 For the main set of training runs, we train each model for 350B tokens of Dolma data with a context length of 2048.
 We open source checkpoints for all models at 2 billion token intervals.
 We also perform two ablations, over cooldown and optimal learning rate, meaning there are over 4,000 checkpoints in total.